 When The Interview Happens

-🌟 If You Apply Online or Through a Lawyer – After you submit your application, you may be contacted for an SSI interview.
+🌟 When First Applying – If you apply in person at your local office, they will probably ask you these questions while you are there.
+If you apply online or through a lawyer, after you submit your application, you may be contacted for an SSI interview.
 It may happen a few weeks after you first apply, or it may not happen until after you are approved.

 🌟 After Approval – The interview will happen shortly after you get your approval letter.